slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Discipline is choosing between what you want now and what you want most."
 -- Abraham Lincoln [1809]*

 > *"Go for the pain of discipline, it weighs ounces.
-The pain of regret weighs tons."
+The pain of regret weighs tons." (...)
+> *"Motivation is what gets you started.
+Habit is what keeps you going."
 -- Jim Rohn [1930]*

 > *"I don’t count my sit-ups.
 I only start counting once it starts hurting."
 -- Muhammad Ali [1942]*

+> *"With a strong enough «why», you can overcome any «how»."
+-- Tony Robbins [1960]*

 > *"The mind gives up before the body." (...)
 "Persistence beats timing.
 Execution beats luck.
 Not immediately but eventually."